-Strong mentor-mentee relationships can have transformative impacts on careers, workplaces and industries as a whole.
+Strong mentor-mentee relationships can have transformative impacts on careers, workplaces, and industries as a whole.

-It’s for this reason that Kinexus founded The Future Through Collaboration (TFTC) mentoring program, alongside a group of pioneering Defence organisations - with a mission to address gender diversity in the Defence Industry.
+It’s for this reason that Kinexus founded The Future Through Collaboration (TFTC) mentoring program, alongside a group of pioneering Defence organisations - with a mission to address gender diversity in the defence industry.

 Chair and founding member, Amelia De Angelis says the idea came about as a solutions’ based response to an ongoing challenge.
-“There were some issues around attracting and retaining women within Defence Industry roles,” says the Chief Operating Officer at Kinexus.
+“There were some issues around attracting and retaining women within defence industry roles,” says the Chief Operating Officer at Kinexus.

-“Kinexus identified that there was an opportunity to bring some organisations together to contemplate this challenge collectively, because it’s not just an individual organisation's challenge.
+“Kinexus identified that there was an opportunity to bring organisations together to contemplate this challenge collectively, because it’s not just an individual organisation's challenge.
 It’s an issue faced by the industry as a whole.”
 Ms De Angelis says since then, the TFTC mentoring program has had profound impacts both at an individual and industry wide level.